cjungmann/schemafw/userguide/SchemaFWAuthorizations.md

 password-protected website is more complicated, especially with the responsibility to protect the passwords.

-Following are some boilerplate procedures and their associated SRM response modes that can get you started with developing a password-protected web application.
+Following is a MySQL script creating two tables and three procedures, then an SRM file that invokes the procedures.
+Use these examples as templates for your own implementations.

 ## MySQL Code